SUSAN TREGONING PHOTOGRAPHY

 Redtop Valentine Diner - 87 North I-40 Frontage Road

-This is another absolute gem worth the short side trip off Route 66 to the Wildlife West Nature Park.
-The diner sits in their parking lot right outside the entrance to the Zoo.
+This is another gem worth the short side trip off Route 66 to the Wildlife West Nature Park.
+The diner is in the parking lot right outside the zoo's entrance.

 The Musical Highway